robin-raymond/zax.io/casting.md

 incompatibleType1 := myType cast IncompatibleType

-// ERROR: cannot convert to the destination type by reference byRefValue1 := myType as IncompatibleType&
+// ERROR: cannot convert to the destination type by reference byRefValue1 := myType as IncompatibleType &
 ````